-Slightly down the slope, the swimming pool and its sundeck also command a spectacular view across the valley – and you can often spot game from the pool’s terrace.
+Up the slope a little, the swimming pool and its sun deck also command a spectacular view across the valley – and you can often spot game from the pool’s terrace.
 There are a few comfortable loungers here, as well as a small thatched seating area, which is great for relaxing out of the heat of the day.

-There are only eight stone bandas (rooms) at Beho Beho, all of which are permanent, thatched and open at one side to the amazing views.
-The stone used in their construction was sourced locally, and the wood for the door frames, bed frames and wall lights was found in the park.
+There are just seven stone bandas (rooms) at Beho Beho, all of them permanent, thatched and open at one side to the amazing views.
+The stone used in their construction was sourced locally, and the wood for the door frames, bed frames and wall lights was sourced from dead wood found in the park.

-Designed to feel homely, these bandas are also very spacious and comfortable.
-Picture huge canopied beds under mosquito nets, large comfy armchairs and a wonderful old writing desk.
+Designed to feel homely, these bandas are also extremely spacious and comfortable.
+The furnishings include canopied beds under mosquito nets, large comfy armchairs and wonderful old writing desks.
 Each has an area slightly separated by a step, which is part lounge, part veranda, and the entire front is open to the view.
 As a new addition for 2019 are the banda's private plunge pools, overlooking the below vista and the visiting wildlife.
 We had a friendly bushbuck walk past several times as we enjoyed the cool water in the midday heat.
 A separate anteroom provides storage for clothes and luggage, and each of the rooms has a ceiling fan and 24-hour electricity (three-pin UK-style plugs).

-Large en-suite bathrooms feature great outdoor showers (two also have baths), flush toilets and dual washbasins, that latter set into a surface decorated with pebbles gathered from the Rufiji River.
-The bathrooms are amongst the best equipped we have encountered in any safari camp, with shaving mirrors, retractable washing line, loofahs and pumice stones included among the thoughtful extras.
-Toiletries (by Charlotte Rhys), hairdryers and light cotton dressing gowns add a touch of indulgent luxury.
+Large en-suite bathrooms feature great outdoor showers, flush loos and dual washbasins set into a plinth decorated with pebbles gathered from the Rufiji River.
+The bathrooms are some of the best equipped we have encountered in any safari camp, with shaving mirrors, retractable washing line and pumice stones included among the thoughtful extras.
+Toiletries (by Charlotte Rhys), hairdryers, light cotton dressing gowns and slippers add a touch of indulgent luxury.

-Activities from Beho Beho include very competent 4WD game drives in the western Selous and full-day excursions to Lake Tagalala, using the lodge’s small motor boat moored there to explore the lake’s birdlife and view crocs and hippos.
+Activities out of Beho Beho include very competent 4WD game drives in the western Selous and full-day excursions to Lake Tagalala, using the lodge’s small motor boat moored there to explore the lake’s birdlife and view crocs and hippos.
 But the lodge’s speciality is walking safaris.
-On a typical walking safari, you’ll set off at around 6.00am when it’s lovely and cool, and stay out as long as your enthusiasm lasts.
-It’s unusual to find a camp where the activities are so flexible and last as long!
-On our most recent visit to Beho Beho, our morning walking safari lasted right through until lunch time – in fact a slightly late lunch – with a very civilised ‘bush’ breakfast set up for us, to keep us going.
+On a typical game walk, you’ll set off at around 6am when it’s lovely and cool, and stay out as long as your enthusiasm lasts.
+It’s unusual to find a camp where the activities are so flexible and last as long.
+On one of our recent visits to Beho Beho, our morning walking safari lasted right through until lunch time – in fact a slightly late lunch – with a very civilised bush breakfast set up for us along the way to keep us going.
 Close encounters with the local megafauna are quite common on these excursions, and the pre-walk briefing is a serious matter.

 Generally, though, guests return from their first activity in the late morning, in time for brunch.
-Afternoon activities then depart at around 4.00pm, and return after a sundowner drink in the bush.
-Another option is to take a trip to the hippo pool, where you can watch a few hundred hippos splashing about in the mud, for as long as your nose can stand it!
+Afternoon activities then depart at around 4pm, and return after a sundowner drink in the bush.
+Another option is to take a trip to the hippo pool, where you can happily watch dozens of hippos splashing about in the mud – for as long as your nose can stand it.

-Close to Beho Beho, there are also some historical sites which are sometimes visited as part of an activity.
-(Be sure to ask for to see these if you are interested.)
-These include some World War 1 trenches where you can still find scattered artefacts, the grave of Frederick Courtney Selous – after whom the park is named, and who was killed in action here – and some lovely hot springs set in a patch of riparian woodland where you might fancy a swim.
+Close to Beho Beho, there are also some sites of historical and geographical interest which are sometimes visited as part of an activity.
+Be sure to ask to see these if you are interested.
+They include some World War 1 trenches where you can still find scattered artefacts, the grave of Frederick Courtney Selous – after whom the park is named, and who was killed in action here – and some lovely hot springs set in a patch of riparian woodland where you might fancy a swim.
 On a spur of the hillside opposite the lodge an ancient burial site has been revealed and over the years human skeletons have began to be exposed.

-Ideal length of stay: Whilst you can visit for 3-4 nights, the range of activities at Beho Beho means that 5, 6 or even seven nights also works well – especially if nights if bush camping is included.
+- You can visit for 3-4 nights, but the range of activities at Beho Beho means that 5 to 7 nights also works well – especially if a night in the tree house is included.

 Food & drink